Merkoba/Meltdown/README.md

 ## ChatGPT <a name="chatgpt"></a>

+ChatGPT is also supported.

-You must first set the API key for ChatGPT to work.
+You must first set the API key for it to work.

 This can be done using the main menu: `Set API Key`.

+Then pick the model you want, also in the main menu.

 ---